While there is no right or wrong way to plan a trip, this is the method I use

 Researching locations can also help you discover if some are closed on certain days.
 If you only have one day to spend at the Louvre museum, and it's closed, can you imagine your disappointment?

-You're done!
-Now you wait until your vacation arrives.
-These steps, along with my Travel tips, should make your trip much easier and more enjoyable.
-The hard work is done.
-Now you get to enjoy the fruits of your labors.
+These are the basics.
+Along with my Travel tips, I hope these help make your trip easier and more enjoyable.
 Have fun, and go explore the world!